cjnevin/CleanArchitecture/README.md

 The workspaces are comprised of 5 main frameworks with each service having an additional framework and each platform having an additional app.

+**Note:** These are just concepts and there is the possibility of combining some of these concepts into singular frameworks such as combining `Service` and `DataTransformer`.
+Or treating `DataTransformer` and `Service` as the same thing.

 ## Entity (Framework)
 Defines common object structure.